Meet the team behind our academy

 Chris Germer, PhD is a clinical psychologist and lecturer on psychiatry (part-time) at Harvard Medical School.
 He co-developed the Mindful Self-Compassion (MSC) program with Kristin Neff in 2010 and MSC has since been taught to over 100,000 people worldwide.

-They co-authored two books on MSC, The Mindful Self-Compassion Workbook and Teaching the Mindful Self-Compassion Program.
+They co-authored two books on MSC: The Mindful Self-Compassion Workbook and Teaching the Mindful Self-Compassion Program.
 Chris spends most of his time lecturing and leading workshops around the world on mindfulness and self-compassion.

-He is also the author of The Mindful Path to Self-Compassion; he co-edited two influential volumes on therapy, Mindfulness and Psychotherapy, and Wisdom and Compassion in Psychotherapy; and he maintains a small private practice in Arlington, Massachusetts, USA.
+He is also the author of The Mindful Path to Self-Compassion, he co-edited two influential volumes on therapy (Mindfulness and Psychotherapy and Wisdom and Compassion in Psychotherapy), and he maintains a small private practice in Arlington, Massachusetts, USA.

 She teaches open MSC courses online and in-person, in Denmark as well as internationally.
 She also teaches for Center for MSC in the US, where she is a Teacher Trainer and Supervisor of the MSC program, as well as teaching the live online MSC program regularly.

-Earlier, she had the position of Leading Mentor Coach in the largest Coach Training Institute in Denmark for 10 + years, as well as holding a position of Head of Project for a regional based 12-week program for those on sick leave from jobs due to mental health issues like stress, depression and or anxiety.
+Before that, she was a Leading Mentor Coach in the largest Coach Training Institute in Denmark for over 10 years.
+Next to that, she was also holding a position of Head of Project for a regional based 12-week program for those on sick leave from their jobs, due to mental health issues (like stress, depression or anxiety).

 Helle works with varied groups, primarily with social workers, teachers, psychologists, therapists, nurses, and doctors.

-Helle is committed to bringing compassionate awareness into everyday life in a lighthearted way so that life can be even more enjoyable and rich, and meaningful.
+She is committed to bringing compassionate awareness into everyday life in a lighthearted way so that life can be even more enjoyable, rich, and meaningful.

 Dr. Kristin Neff is the pioneering researcher in the field of self-compassion.
 Over 20 years ago, Neff pioneered the study of self-compassion, developing a theory and measurement scale that shaped the field.

 Since Neff’s groundbreaking research in 2003, over 5,000 studies have explored the topic.
 Neff’s work has been featured in global media, such as The New York Times, TED, and The Guardian, and is translated into 20+ languages.
+Her books and workbooks have inspired countless people worldwide to embrace compassion as a life skill.

 Neff’s key idea on self-compassion is simple: treat yourself with the same kindness you’d offer a good friend.
 While it’s easy to support others, we often struggle to show ourselves the same compassion and acceptance.
 Self-compassion is about turning that kindness inward.